bYSTANDERgames/Colon.Slash/README.md

 # Colon.Slash
 A Language I made over Python.
-Four Lines.
+You Only have Four Lines Code whatever you want!.

 !
 Warning : Alot of Bugs